Unitarianism: History

-The Unitarian Church of Transylvania was first recognized by the Edict of Torda, issued by the Transylvanian Diet under Prince John II Sigismund Zápolya (January 1568), and was first led by Ferenc Dávid (a former Calvinist bishop, who had begun preaching the new doctrine in 1566).
+The Unitarian Church of Transylvania was first recognized by the Edict of Torda, issued by the Transylvanian Diet under Prince John II Sigismund Zápolya (January 1568), and was first led by Ferenc Dávid (a former Reformed bishop, who had begun preaching the new doctrine in 1566).
 The term "Unitarian" first appeared as unitaria religio in a document of the Diet of Lécfalva, Transylvania, on 25 October 1600, though it was not widely used in Transylvania until 1638, when the formal recepta Unitaria Religio was published.
+The early Unitarian Christian leader Demeter Hunyadi led the effort to catechize the faithful.
+The first Unitarian Christian confession of faith was the Consensus Ministrorum, which holds to a Unitarian view of God and teaches that Jesus Christ should be adored; the confession of faith titled the Complanatio (1638) established the necessity of the sacraments of infant baptism and reception of the eucharist.
+The widely used Racovian Catechism (1605) of the Polish Brethren explicated the Unitarian Christian faith from a Socinian perspective, supporting its doctrine with proof-texts from the Bible.

+Churches in the Unitarian Christian tradition featured prominent pulpits for the preaching of the Bible; they contained wooden communion tables for the celebration of the Lord's Supper, in contrast to the altars of Evangelical-Lutheran and Roman Catholic churches.
+In describing the interior of Unitarian Christian churches, the historian Andrew Spicer states: "The pulpit was located opposite the entrance and the hexagonal wooden communion table was placed at its foot.
+Together they created the focal point of the liturgical space, as can be seen at Rimetea and Colțești (Torockószentgyörgy)."

 The word Unitarian had been circulating in private letters in England, in reference to imported copies of such publications as the Library of the Polish Brethren who are called Unitarians (1665).
 Henry Hedworth was the first to use the word "Unitarian" in print in English (1673), and the word first appears in a title in Stephen Nye's A Brief History of the Unitarians, called also Socinians (1687).
 The movement gained popularity in England in the wake of the Enlightenment and began to become a formal denomination in 1774 when Theophilus Lindsey organised meetings with Joseph Priestley, founding the first avowedly Unitarian congregation in the country.
 This occurred at Essex Street Church in London.
 Official toleration came in 1813.